 Cheddar.
 Coin.
 Cash money.

-Call it what you will but the topic WILL come up more than once or twice during your planning process.
+Call it what you will but the topic of wedding photographer cost WILL come up more than once or twice during your planning process.
 It’s a pretty big part of it all.
 Budgets are there to be adhered to so having a good understanding of your priorities will be helpful.

 As a wedding photographer I’m first to admit I am biased when I say one of the top priorities has to be your photography.
 Think about it though.
 Wedding photography isn’t just something you purchase for the day, it’s an investment for life.
 And then some.